-Warning: You should assume that reinstallation can potentially destroy the contents of any disks that are touched by the reinstallation process
+Warning: System reinstallation destroys the contents of any disks that are used for reinstallation.

 All VxVM-related information is removed during reinstallation.
 Data removed includes data in private areas on removed disks that contain the disk identifier and copies of the VxVM configuration.
 The removal of this information makes the disk unusable as a VM disk.